-Guide to Seaweeds and Sea Vegetable Recipes
+What Is Sea Moss, Guide to Seaweed and Sea Vegetable Recipes

-When people think of superfoods, seaweeds and sea vegetables usually aren’t the first choice that comes to mind.
+When people think of superfoods, sea moss, seaweeds and sea vegetables usually aren’t the first choice that comes to mind.
 Yet seaweeds are amazingly nutrient dense and contain a load of compounds that help to support our health.
 The problem is, most of us don’t know what to do with them and how to use them in day-to-day cooking.
-That’s why we created this Guide to Seaweeds and Sea Vegetables to help you learn how to use this incredible array of tasty ingredients.
+That’s why we created this Guide to Sea Moss, Seaweeds and Sea Vegetables to help you learn how to use this incredible array of tasty ingredients.
 Once you get on the seaweed train, you’re on it for life!

 Seaweeds are categorized into a few main groups, based on colour: